xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 >
 ## Use Custom Profiles in Desired Capabilities

 You can also test different browser locales with a Remote Server.
-In this case, you can set [Custom Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#custom-desired-capabilities) alter the default language in Chrome.
+In this case, you can set [Custom Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#custom-desired-capabilities) to alter the default language in Chrome.

 > Requirements:
 >